TrevorStubbs/learning-journal/401-dotnet/Notes/day3.md

 - fact 1 outcome
     - no params
-- therory 2 or more outcomes
+- theory 2 or more outcomes
     - theories have params

 ## System IO